nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot overview.md

-# 5 Join the network
+# E Join the network

 Joining the network can be triggered by the device as soon as the the device is in posssions of a a valid LDevID (or other network credential)